 The basic concepts of biology pertaining to both plants and animals are emphasized.
-The nature of science and the approach used by scientists to gather and analyze data and propose and test theories are considered.
+The nature of science and the approach used by scientists to gather and analyze data and propose and test hypotheses are considered.
 (Prereq.: MPG 2.
-Three one-hour lectures, three hours laboratory.
+Three hours lecture, three hours laboratory.
 Does not apply to the major or minor)